kirukiel/Textbox/README.md

 # Textbox
-A Godot plugin for creating dialogues with various features like variable checks, randomized paths, manipulating the dialogue box etc...
+A Godot plugin for creating dialogues.

+Create dialogues with various features like variable checks, randomized paths, manipulating the dialogue box etc...
 Supports static themes and player-following dialogue boxes in 2D/3D world space

 Documentations included in the plugin directory.
 For a better reading experience, formatting style designed to be read directly from the Godot's editor